fgmacedo/python-statemachine/docs/processing_model.md

 Note that the events `connect` and `connection_succeed` are executed sequentially, and the `connect.after` runs on the expected order.
 ```

-## Synchronous mode
+## Non-RTC model

-In contrast, in a synchronous (non-RTC) processing model, the state machine starts executing nested events while processing a parent event.
-This means that when an event is triggered, the state machine chains the processing when another event was triggered as a result of the first event.
+In contrast, in a non-RTC (synchronous) processing model, the state machine starts executing nested events
+while processing a parent event.
+This means that when an event is triggered, the state machine
+chains the processing when another event was triggered as a result of the first event.

 ```{warning}
 This can lead to complex and unpredictable behavior in the system if your state-machine definition triggers **nested